Big investors going short on the short end to play Fed hike

 "I don’t think that we are going to have that warm and fuzzy feeling" after the Fed hikes rates for the first time, Temple said.
 Pioneer managed over $244 billion in assets globally as of December 2014.

-(Refiles to correct "the anxiety" rather than "his anxiety" in paragraph 11)
+(This story has been refiled to correct "the anxiety" rather than "his anxiety" in paragraph 11.)

 (Reporting by Sam Forgione; Additional reporting by Dion Rabouin; Editing by Dan Grebler)